Leveraging RGB-D Data with Cross-Modal Context Mining for Glass Surface Detection: Related work

-Early methods on glass surface detection are mainly based on hand-craft features.
-As LiDAR is not able to capture signals from specular surfaces, \eg, glass surfaces, at most angles, Foster \etal~\cite{6630875} propose refinement on an occupancy-grid algorithm to distill glass object surfaces.
-In view of the inability of LiDAR sensors to properly trace transparent surfaces, ultrasonic scans are incorporated in \cite{8584213, 8664805}, along with fusion on depth scans \cite{ 8584213, Huang2018GlassDA}. \jychecked{These heuristic approaches require various kinds of sensors and hand-craft features, and do not take advantages of the deep-learning technologies, resulting in unsatisfactory performances.}

-With the popularity of deep learning, Mei \etal~\cite{Mei_2020_CVPR} propose the first deep-learning model for detecting glass surfaces, given just an RGB image.
+\textbf{Glass Surface Detection.} \cite{Mei_2020_CVPR} propose the first deep-learning model for detecting glass surfaces, given just an RGB image.
 This method does not require any special hardware.
-As this model relies heavily on contextual contrast learning, it likely fails in complex scenes with insufficient contexts.
-Lin \etal~\cite{GSD:2021} extend contextual contrast learning with modules for detecting glass boundaries and reflections.
+As this model relies heavily on contextual contrast learning, it likely fails in complex scenes with insufficient contexts. \cite{GSD:2021} extend contextual contrast learning with modules for detecting glass boundaries and reflections.
 However, if the glass surfaces lack reflections or have ambiguous boundaries, the model may not be able to detect the glass surfaces correctly.
-Similar to \cite{GSD:2021}, He~\etal~\cite{He_2021_ICCV} propose EBLNet for glass surface detection based on learning the glass boundaries.
+Similarly, \cite{He_2021_ICCV} propose EBLNet based on learning the glass boundaries.
+Later, RFENet is proposed~\cite{RFENet} by further exploiting edges in a reciprocal way.
+More recently, Liu~\etal propose a new dataset~\cite{liu2024multi} for video glass surface detection.
 However, all these deep-learning based methods only consider the RGB information for glass surface detection, and can easily be confused by the distracting glass-like regions that look like glass surfaces, \eg, a door frame.
 In contrast, we propose in this paper a multi-modal glass surface detection method, based on using RGB-D images as input.
-Our experimental results show that the proposed method is more robustness and accurate.
+Our experimental results show that the proposed method is more robust and accurate.